Why Is My Air Conditioner Not Working? Alton, Illinois HVAC Solutions

 This is one of the most common air conditioner issues that homeowners have to deal with.
 If your air conditioner is not turning on, you should first check the outside unit to see if the condenser is running.
 You have to ensure that the thermostat is properly set and the unit is plugged in.
 You can then lower the thermostat setting to 10 or 5 degrees and see if that solves the problem.
 If the issue persists, you should check if there is a blown fuse or whether there is a tripped circuit breaker.
 If none of that seems to be the issue, then the problem may be in the compressor or the motor, and therefore, you may have to get a professional to fix it.

-If you’re your air conditioner is turning on, but not blowing cold air, you may start with ensuring that the thermostat is set correctly and all the vents are open.
+If you’re your air conditioner is turning on, but not blowing cold air, you may start by ensuring that the thermostat is set correctly and all the vents are open.
 If this does not solve the issue, you should go ahead with checking the filter.
 If the filter is clogged, then you have to clean or change it.
 If this doesn’t fix the issue, then there may be other more complex issues such as a leaking refrigerant coil or a faulty electrical connection to your air AC’s motor.

 Most air conditioners are meant to keep the indoor temperature 20 to 25 degrees cooler compared to the outdoor temperature.
 Therefore, if the outdoor temperature is 95 degrees, it is unrealistic for you to expect your air conditioner to keep your indoor temperature at 65 degrees.
 However, if you have reasons to believe that your air conditioner is not adequately lowering the temperature of your house on an average summer day, then it may be having issues with the charge.
 It is also possible that its evaporator coil may be frozen.
 Whatever the issue may be, it is wise for you to call a professional to troubleshoot and fix it.